 BS Sociology, Gerontology Certificate, Santa Clara University; MA Gerontology, San Francisco State University; Aging and Mental Health Certificate, University of California at Berkeley

-Laura has been involved in the elder care industry for over 20 years.
-She has worked for the Federal Government in the policy department for the Center for Medicare and Medicaid services as well as serving as a bilingual claims representative with the Social Security Administration.
-Laura worked for a Peninsula Adult Day Health Program in the Activities Department and as the transportation coordinator.
-Laura attended Santa Clara University and received her Masters degree in Gerontology from San Francisco State University.
+Laura has been involved in the field of eldercare for over 25 years.
+Previously, she worked for the Federal Government in the policy department at the Center for Medicare and Medicaid services and served as a bilingual claims representative with the Social Security Administration.
+Laura also worked for a Peninsula Adult Day Health Program in the Activities Department and as the transportation coordinator.
+She attended Santa Clara University and then earned her Master’s degree in Gerontology from San Francisco State University.
 Recently, Laura completed the certificate program in Aging and Mental Health at UC Berkeley.
 She has an extensive knowledge of end-of-life issues, recently completing a certification program in end of life care, and medical and mental health issues affecting the elderly population.
 Laura loves working with clients and their families to ensure that they are well cared for and enjoy their lives.